jamesshore/quixote/README.md

 `element = frame.getElement(selector)`

-* `element` (QElement object): The element that matches your selector.
+* `element (QElement)`: The element that matches your selector.

-* `selector` (string): A CSS selector.
+* `selector (string)`: A CSS selector.
 Any selector that works with [querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document.querySelectorAll) will work.
 In particular, note that IE 8 is limitated to CSS2 selectors only.

 Example: `var foo = frame.getElement("#foo");`